yasenstar/self_learning/General_Tools/TOON/from_json_to_toon.md

 If token costs matter to your use case, TOON reduces them.
 If not, sticke with what works.

-When NOT to use TOON: TOON excels with uniform arrays of objecvts, but there are cases where other formats are better:
+When NOT to use TOON: TOON excels with uniform arrays of objects, but there are cases where other formats are better:

 - **Deeply nested or non-uniform structures** (tabular eligibility $\approx$ 0%): JSON-compact often uses fewer tokens.
 - **Semi-uniform arrays** (~40-60% tabular eligibility): Token saving diminish.
 Prefer JSON if your pipelines already rely on it.